JWSch4fer/rag-search-engine/README.md

-rag-search ...
-so you can build an index and run different kinds of searches from the terminal.

-Features
 ### 1. Clean data model

 **NOTE**: Input is a JSON file with a top-level "movies" array, e.g.:

-json
 ```json
 {
   "movies": [